Executive Producer, Host, & Trail Master

 Paul is a longtime member of the Best of America by Horseback Family.
 He has been on many television episodes including being featured in the historic Knight of the Golden Horseshoe Ride, the historic colonial recreation of the Jack Jouett.
 He has entertained many people with his beloved mules pulling stagecoaches and wagons.

-He is assisnt Trail Master and Guide on most Best of America by Horseback Rides.
-Native of West Virginia, he and his wife Jane are an intracet part of the Best of America Family.
+He is assistant Trail Master and Guide on most Best of America by Horseback rides.